TC-jCruz/TC-jCruz/README.md

 ## Personal info
 Hi, I’m José Cruz @TC-jCruz and I'm a Software Engineer,
-my main languages nowadays are Elixir and Erlang(currently learning).
+my main languages nowadays are Elixir and Erlang.

 I love...
 * listening to music 🎶